kauwelab/PolyRiskScore/static/downloadables/README.md

 * **-t trait** -- Adding trait filters will filter out all studies that do not include the traits specified (see note on studyID).
 * **-k studyType** -- Adding study types will filter out all studies except those labeled as the desired study type (see note on studyID).
 Acceptable values are **HI** (High Impact), **LC** (Large Cohort), and **O** (Other).
-* **-i studyID** -- Adding a study ID will ensure that the study corresponding to the study ID given will have polygenic risk scores calculated for it. *NOTE: The study ID filter is not affected by other filters and the calculator will run for the study corresponding to the study ID given, notwithstanding the presence of other filters.*
+* **-i studyID** -- Adding a GWAS Catalog Study Accession number (study ID) will ensure that the study corresponding to the study ID given will have polygenic risk scores calculated for it. *NOTE: The study ID filter is not affected by other filters and the calculator will run for the study corresponding to the study ID given, notwithstanding the presence of other filters.*
 * **-e ethnicity** -- Adding an ethnicity filter will restrict risk score calculations to those studies that report the given ethnicity in either their discovery sample ancestry or their replication sample ancestry (see note on studyID).

 Traits and studies available through this tool can be searched from the PRSKB CLI interactive menu using the *Search for a specific study or trait* option.
 A list of ethnicities from the server can be printed using the *View available ethnicities for filter* menu option.

 ### Additional Optional Parameters

-* **-v verbose result file** -- Adding the **-v** parameter will return the output file in a 'verbose' format, switching to including a line for each sample/study/trait combination.
+* **-v verbose result file** -- Adding the **-v** parameter will return the output file in a 'verbose' format, which includes a line for each sample/study/trait combination.
 Additional columns are added that display lists of protective variants, risk variants, variants that are present but do not include the risk allele, and variants that are in high linkage disequilibrium whose odds ratios are not included in the calculations. *NOTE: This only applies to TSV output files.
 JSON output files are always 'verbose'.*
 * **-g defaultSex** -- This parameter will set the default sex for the samples in the input file.
-Though a rare occurence, some studies have duplicates of the same snp that differ by which biological sex the p-value is associated with.
-You can indicate which sex you would like snps to select when both options (M/F) are present.
+Though a rare occurence, some studies have duplicates of the same SNP that differ by which biological sex the p-value is associated with.
+You can indicate which sex you would like SNPs to select when both options (M/F) are present.
 The system default is Female."
 * **-s stepNumber** -- The calculator can be run in two steps.
 The first step deals with downloading necessary information for calculations from our server.
 The second step is responsible for performing the actual calculations and does not require an internet connection.
 Running the tool without a specified step number will run both steps sequentially.
 * **-n numberOfSubprocesses** -- @Liz add despcription